Wuodan/pentoo-iso-tester/README.md

-# Auto-install Pentoo
+# Auto-test Pentoo iso
-These are setup files to auto-install Pentoo into severeal vbox VMs.
+These are setup files to automatically test Pentoo ISOs.

 All you have to run is:
 * ./pentoo-packer.sh [url-to-iso]
 * vagrant up

-_(vagrant up has to be run several times sometimes, help is welcome!)_

 What the above 2 commands do is:
 1. Download ISO